virtual-kubelet/systemk/README.md

 Multiple containers in a pod can be run and they can see each others storage.
 Creating, deleting, inspecting Pods all work.
 Higher level abstractions (replicaset, deployment) work too.

+Note due to how we bind mount emptyDirs into the container, you need to have a securityContext runAsUser=0, otherwise you can't write to the empty dir.

 EmptyDir/ConfigMaps and Secrets are implemented, these are all backed bind-mounts.

 Getting logs also works, but the UI for it could be better; this mostly due to TLS certificates not